openedx/edx-documentation/en_us/developers/source/style_guides/javascript-guidelines.rst

 JavaScript Version
 ******************

-edX JavaScript should be written consistent with the latest ECMA-262 specification in order to ensure future support, the largest community and the availability of modern features.
+Open edX JavaScript should be written consistent with the latest ECMA-262 specification in order to ensure future support, the largest community and the availability of modern features.
 To support this syntax in older browsers, use `Babel`_.
 Babel may also be configured to add syntax extensions widely adopted by the community of our recommended framework (e.g., `JSX`_).

-Note: Much of edX's existing front end code is written conformant to the version of ECMA-262 released in 2009 (ES5).
+Note: Much of the existing Open edX front end code is written conformant to the version of ECMA-262 released in 2009 (ES5).
 Files written in ES5 should be gradually converted to the newer standard as new development in those feature areas requires.